-Brocher, A., & von Heusinger, K. (accepted).
+Brocher, A., & von Heusinger, K. (in press).
 A Dual-Process Activation Model: processing definiteness and information status.
 Glossa.

 Brocher, A., Harbecke, R., Graf, T., Memmert, D., & Hüttermann, S. (in press).
 Using task effort and pupil size to track covert shifts of visual attention independently of a pupillary light reflex.
 Behavior Research Methods.

 Hinterwimmer, S., & Brocher, A. (2018).
 An experimental investigation of the binding options of demonstrative pronouns in German.
 Glossa.

 Brocher, A., Koenig, J. P., Mauner, G., & Foraker, S. (2017).
 About sharing and commitment: The retrieval of biased and balanced irregular polysemes.
 Language, Cognition and Neuroscience, 33, 443–466.

 Brocher, A. & Graf, T. (2017).
 Decision-related factors in pupil old/new effects: Attention, response execution, and false memory.
 Neuropsychologia, 102, 124–134.

 Brocher, A., & Van Valin, R. D. Jr. (2017).
 About full and underspecified representations of alternations in the lexicon: Evidence from sentence reading.
 Linguistische Berichte, 251, 1–21.